Money Follows the Person Additional Resources

 HHS and HUD Collaboration - Housing Capacity Building Initiative for Community Living

-This website highlights work between the U.S. Department of Housing and Urban Development (HUD) and U.S. Department of Health and Human Services (HHS), under the Centers for Medicare & Medicaid Services (CMS) Money Follows the Person (MFP) Rebalancing Demonstration, to assist federal, state and local agencies and community partners to create a sustainable, collaborative system between housing and human services agencies.
-Please visit this website for additional information on this project and to access the tools and resources to help States improve transition outcomes for individuals with disabilities seeking community living.
+The U.S. Department of Housing and Urban Development (HUD) and U.S. Department of Health and Human Services (HHS), under the Centers for Medicare & Medicaid Services (CMS) Money Follows the Person (MFP) Rebalancing Demonstration, assists federal, state and local agencies and community partners to create a sustainable, collaborative system between housing and human services agencies.
+Tools and resources are provided to help States improve transition outcomes for individuals with disabilities seeking community living.

-This site provides a section that connects consumers to information about the Medicaid or CHIP program in their State and links to www.healthcare.gov and www.insurekidsnow.gov where broader information about health coverage options is now available.
+This site provides a section that connects consumers to information about the Medicaid or CHIP program in their State and links to HealthCare.gov and InsureKidsNow.gov where broader information about health coverage options is now available.

 Mathematica Policy Research – Money Follows the Person National Evaluation

-This website provides access to MFP evaluation reports assessing how state long-term care systems change to support the transition of people from institutions to the community, whether the changes were successful and sustainable, and to what extent MFP helps balance state long-term care spending.
+Money Follows the Person (MFP) evaluation reports assess how state long-term care systems change to support the transition of people from institutions to the community, whether the changes were successful and sustainable, and to what extent MFP helps balance state long-term care spending.
 The evaluation also analyzes the effects of MFP on Medicaid beneficiaries’ health and quality of life, as well as identifying characteristics of individuals and state programs strongly associated with success.
 In addition, Mathematica provides access to a web-based semi-annual reporting system prepared in collaboration with Truven Health Analytics.

 National Long Term Care Ombudsman Resource Center (NORC)